LATEST UPDATE - Friday 20th November

 All updates and information for PGR students and supervisors are signposted from the York Graduate Research School homepage.
 This includes links to policy and assessment changes detailed on these pages.
 PGR students are asked to contact their supervisor and Department about questions related to their research.

 We have compiled a list of the latest information received to date from our main funders.
 Our main funders, such as UKRI, have asked that, for now, universities and their staff do not contact them individually about specific grants/applications.
 Please be assured that we are in constant contact with the main funders and will update information here as soon as definitive information is available.

 The Research Grants Operations Team in Research & Enterprise will continue to provide the necessary support for research grants, offering the existing levels of service but working remotely.
 Where there has been clear advice from the funder about its approach to contingency (e.g. no-cost extensions are allowed and will enable your project to complete), change requests should be processed as usual though your relevant RGO contact person and we ask that you contact them directly.
-R&E is also working with HR and others in relation to the small number of funders and sponsors who have enquired about the University’s policy in relation to the UK Government’s Coronavirus Job Retention Scheme.

 Please contact your relevant Grant Coordinator via email with non-covid-19 related queries and remember that all normal approval processes apply.